Muhammedyakubu/ece244-labs/README.md

 # ece244-labs

-This is a repository containing my lab files for the Programming Fundamentals course in 2021 fall at the University of Toronto.
+This is a repository of the all the labs I completed for the ECE244 - Progamming Fundamentals Course at the University of Toronto.